fomkin/adt-maven-plugin/README.md

 General purpose
 ---------------

 Some time ago, Adobe released AIR for mobile devices.
 There was a question: how to package AIR-application automatically?
-Flexmojos allows you to build only \*.air packages, so I have created the plugin which could work with platform dependent AIR SDK and additionally build packages for mobile devices.
+Flexmojos allows you to build only \*.air packages, so I have created the plugin which could work with platform dependent AIR SDK and additionally build packages for mobile devices. ***This plugin is not replacement of Flexmojos***.
+You still need Flexmojos to build SWF.

 Current status (1.0.7)
 ----------------------